artsy/artsy.github.io/_posts/2018-11-09-conditional-types-in-typescript.markdown

 Except that doesn't work. `ExcludeTypeField<A> extends {}` is always going to be true, because `{}` is like a top type for interfaces. _Pretty much everything_ is more specific than `{}`.

-So we have to switch the arguments around:
+We need to swap the arguments around:

 ```ts
 type ExtractSimpleAction<A> = {} extends ExcludeTypeField<A> ?
 A : never